rohan-v8rma/VM-setup-shell-scripts/README.md

 ```
 rohan@ubuntu:~#
 ```
 Superuser has administrative privileges.
-This can be dangerous, since you are able to delete or overwrite any file on the system.
+This is dangerous, since superuser can delete/overwrite any file on the system.
+Operate as superuser ONLY when administrative privileges are needed.
-Unless you absolutely need administrative privileges, DO NOT operate as the superuser.
 - Basic commands:
   - `pwd`: print working directory
   - `cd`: change directory
   - `ls`: list files and directories
 - Unix-like operating systems and Windows have hierarchial directory structure (tree-like pattern of directories, called folders in other systems).
-However, Windows has different drive letters for different storage devices and partitions, whereas Linux has only one file tree, and different devices can be on different branches of that tree.
+- However, Windows has different drive letters for different storage devices and partitions, whereas Linux has only one file tree, and different devices can be on different branches of that tree.
-- Linux has a root directory **‘/’** and all files and folders are contained inside it.
+- Linux has a root directory `‘/’` and all files and folders are contained inside it.
-- The working directory on startup is **‘/home/_username_’**, but it can be anything set by the system administrator.
+- The working directory on startup is `‘/home/_username_’`, but it can be anything set by the system administrator.

 ## Commands